 What the legal directories say

-The Legal 500 says “the fearless Philip Young is an impressive litigator”, who is “very able, highly intelligent and extremely imaginative; he combines pure legal ability with outstanding commercial and strategic judgment”; and that he is “a highly talented lawyer who is clever and pugnacious, and someone clients want on their side in a fight.”
+The Legal 500 describes Philip as a “leading individual” for commercial litigation and says “the fearless Philip Young is an impressive litigator”, who is “very able, highly intelligent and extremely imaginative; he combines pure legal ability with outstanding commercial and strategic judgment”; and that he is “a highly talented lawyer who is clever and pugnacious, and someone clients want on their side in a fight.”

 Philip was also featured as one of The Lawyer magazine’s “Hot 100” for 2013.

 Philip is a Freeman of the City of London Solicitors Company.
-He is a member of the Law Society of England and Wales, the Aviation Club of the UK and the Royal Institution of Great Britain.
+He is a member of the Law Society of England and Wales and the Royal Institution of Great Britain.

 Cases of Note